Veticus/lwu/README.md

 - [ ] API mode
 - [ ] Package mode
 - [ ] Maybe pickle lists?
-- [ ] Or maybe have them as pandas?
-Maybe sqlite3?
+- [ ] Or maybe have them as a Pandas data frame?
+Maybe throw it all in a sqlite3 db?
 Compare performance and memory usage.

 # Query syntax